Towards Plausible Graph Anonymization: Introduction

-\emph{Edge plausibility.} In order to evaluate whether a given edge in an anonymized graph is plausible, we measure the structural proximity between the two users it connects.
-In the context of link prediction~\cite{LK07}, structural proximity is normally measured by human-designed metrics.
-However, these metrics only capture partial information of the proximity.
-Instead, we rely on a state-of-the-art graph embedding~\cite{PAS14,GL16} method to map users in the anonymized graph into a continuous vector space, where each user's vector comprehensively reflects her structural properties in the graph.
-Then, for each edge in the anonymized graph, we define its plausibility as the similarity between the vectors of the two users it connects, and postulate that lower similarity implies lower edge plausibility.
+\mypara{Edge Plausibility} We measure the plausibility of an edge as the structural proximity between the two users it connects.
+In the field of link prediction~\cite{LK07}, structural proximity is normally measured by human-designed metrics, which only capture partial information of the proximity.
+Instead, we rely on graph embedding~\cite{PAS14,GL16} to map users in the anonymized graph into a continuous vector space, where each user's vector comprehensively reflects her structural properties in the graph.
+Then, we define each edge's plausibility as the similarity between the vectors of the two users this edge connects, and postulate that lower similarity implies lower edge plausibility.

-\emph{Graph recovery.} We illustrate the effectiveness of our plausibility metric in differentiating fake edges from original ones, first without fixing a specific decision threshold.
-Therefore, we adopt the ROC curve that reports the true-positive and false-positive rates for a whole range of thresholds, and its related AUC (area under the curve) as our evaluation metrics.
-The experimental results on three real-life social network datasets demonstrate that our approach achieves excellent performance (corresponding to AUC values greater than 0.95) for both anonymization mechanisms in most cases.
-The ROC curve also shows that our edge plausibility measure significantly outperforms traditional structural proximity metrics.

-Given the empirical Gaussian distributions of original and fake edges' plausibility values, we fit the edges' plausibility into a Gaussian mixture model (GMM), and rely on the maximum a posteriori probabilities (MAP) resulting from our GMM to concretely decide whether an edge is fake.
-Evaluation results show that our approach achieves strong performance, with both precision and recall above 0.8 in multiple cases.
+\mypara{Graph Recovery} We show the effectiveness of our approach in differentiating fake edges from original ones without determining a priori a specific decision threshold on the plausibility metric.
+For this case, we adopt the AUC (area under the ROC curve) value as the evaluation metric.
+Extensive experiments performed on three real-life social network datasets show that our plausibility metric achieves excellent performance (corresponding to AUC values greater than 0.95) in most of the cases.
+Then, observing that the fake and real edges' empirical plausibility follow different Gaussian distributions, we rely on a Gaussian mixture model and maximum a posteriori probability estimate to automatically determine the threshold on the edge plausibility values to detect fake edges.
+Our experimental results show that this approach achieves strong performance with F1 scores above 0.8 in multiple cases.
+After deleting the fake edges, we are able to recover, to a large extent, the original graph from the anonymized one.